aurelio-amerio/techytok/_posts/2019-11-18-lesson-control-flows.md

 Please notice that it is possible to loop not only over ranges (which can also be specified using the [`range`]( https://docs.julialang.org/en/v1/base/math/#Base.range ) function) but also lists (i.e. arrays, tuples, etc).

-For example, let's suppose we have a list of persons and we want to greet all of them, we can do so with the `for` statement:
+For example, let's suppose we have a list of persons and we want to greet all of them, we can do it with the `for` statement:

 ```julia
 persons = ["Alice", "Bob", "Carla", "Daniel"]